Brief, sudden, repetitive movements and/or sounds that increase with stress, anxiety, or excitement.

 The exact pathophysiological mechanisms are unknown, but the disorders are likely to be due to disturbances of the cortico-striatal-thalamo-circuitry.

-Comorbid conditions such as anxiety, OCD, and ADHD are common.
+Comorbid conditions such as anxiety, obsessive-compulsive disorder, and ADHD are common.

 Tics are often intermittent and mild in children and may not require treatment.
 Treatment is indicated only for those patients whose tics are interfering with activities of daily living or social interactions, or who experience significant tic-related physical pain.